Trusts for Married Couples

 Qualified Terminable Interest Property Trust

 The Qualified Terminable Interest Property (QTIP) Trust is the most common method of creating a marital trust, especially for second marriages.
-It is an irrevocable testamentary trust that both provides for your surviving spouse, as long as she is a US citizen, as the lifetime beneficiary while limiting access to the entire estate to protect the remaining assets for your children.
-Your spouse is the sole initial beneficiary while your children are remainder beneficiaries and will inherit after your spouse dies and the trust ends.
+It is a single testamentary trust that both provides for your surviving spouse the lifetime beneficiary while limiting access to the entire estate, and protects the remaining assets for your children.
+Your spouse is the sole initial beneficiary while your children are remainder beneficiaries and will inherit after your spouse dies and the trust ends..
 A QTIP trust works with both jointly and individually owned assets.
 The QTIP can be a combined trust or each spouse can create one with their individual assets.

 The assets in the QTIP are for the benefit of your surviving spouse therefore protected by the 100% or unlimited marital deduction rule allowing transfer of your entire estate without tax.